-- Unless you are told otherwise, the dressing on your wound can be removed at 48 hours after your surgery.
-It is best to leave the wound open to the air as much as possible.
+- Keep in mind that you may have 2 incisions.
+If so, these guidelines apply for both. - Unless you are told otherwise, the dressing on your wound can be removed at 48 hours after your surgery.
 Never submerge the wound in water (such as a bath or swimming pool) until cleared by our staff. - Use gentle shampoo and conditioner and avoid the use of all hair dyes until cleared by our staff.
-Harsh chemicals can affect wound healing.

-- If you received dissolvable sutures (usually clear or pink in color) at surgery: - You may get the incision wet starting at 3 days after surgery.
+Harsh chemicals can affect wound healing. - If you received skin glue or dissolvable sutures (usually clear or pink in color) at surgery: - You may get the incision wet starting at 3 days after surgery.
 Before this time, wear a shower cap or take sponge baths to help keep it dry. - You may wash the hair around the incision, but do not scrub directly over the incision.
-This may cause sutures to loosen and the wound to open. - Sutures typically absorb on their own within 2-4 weeks.
-If you still see sutures in your wound at one month after surgery, please notify us. - After sutures absorb, you may shower and wash your hair normally. - If you received staples or non-dissolvable sutures (usually black or blue in color) at surgery: - You may get the incision wet starting at 3 days after surgery.
+This may cause sutures to loosen and the wound to open. - Sutures or glude typically absorb on their own within 2-4 weeks.
+If you still see sutures in your wound at one month after surgery, please notify us. - After sutures or glue absorb, you may shower and wash your hair normally. - If you received staples or non-dissolvable sutures (usually black or blue in color) at surgery:

+- You may get the incision wet starting at 3 days after surgery.
 Before this time, wear a shower cap or take sponge baths to help keep it dry. - You may wash the hair around the incision, but do not scrub directly over the incision.
 This may cause sutures to loosen and the wound to open. - Sutures will usually be removed at 10-14 days after surgery, but the wound is still not fully healed.
 Continue to avoid scrubbing directly over the incision. - Our staff will let you know when you may wash your hair normally.